kmbrandt94/js-data/README.md

 - gain a deeper appreciation for how JavaScript variables are created scoped
 - create JSON Data to represent an object
-- build a objects from JSON data
+- build objects from JSON data
 - use jQuery Ajax methods to add HTML to display the object

 ## GitHub Repository